Chengdu J-20: Engines

 The Shenyang WS-10B reportedly powered low-rate initial production of the aircraft in 2015, and was used as an interim engine before the adoption of the AL-31 in 2017.

 During the prototype phase, and on entering service in 2017, the fighter aircraft was powered by an improved Lyulka-Saturn AL-31 variant, reportedly the AL-31FM2 developed by Salyut.
 The engine had a "special power setting" thrust of 145 kN.

 There are conflicting reports concerning the powerplant of the TVC-equipped J-20, dubbed J-20B.
 The powerplant has been identified as the AL-31FM2, or a variant of the WS-10; "WS-10C" by Andreas Rupprecht, or "WS-10B-3" by Jamie Hunter.
 The TVC-equipped WS-10B-3 was demonstrated at the 2018 China International Aviation & Aerospace Exhibition.

 From 2019, the J-20 was powered by the Shenyang WS-10 (the WS-10C model), an afterburner turbofan engine manufactured by Shenyang Liming Aircraft Engine Company, which reportedly enables supercruise and high maneuverability.
 The WS-10C served as an interim engine before the more powerful Shenyang WS-15 became available.

 The Shenyang WS-10C was selected as the replacement for AL-31 due to delays on the testing and production of the WS-15 engine.
 Aircraft powered by WS-10Cs were flying by September 2019.
 The engine has a thrust of 142-147 kN, a thrust-to-weight ratio of 9.5, providing necessary propulsion for J-20 to supercruise, and is fitted with serrated afterburner nozzles for enhanced rear-aspect stealth.
 Flights with prototypes powered by the WS-10C were underway by November 2020.
 The PLAAF began receiving WS-10C-powered aircraft by 2021.
 In January 2022, it was reported that aircraft powered by the WS-10C would be upgraded with TVC.
 Reportedly, the WS-10C enabled supercruise.

 The powerplant that had always been planned for the J-20 is the Shenyang WS-15 with a thrust of 180 kN.
-The WS-15 enhances maneuverability, and gives the J-20 more thrust than the F-22 and F-35.
 The engine's extra power and cooling could also be used by future directed energy weapons and sensors.

 Development of the WS-15 was reportedly ongoing in 2019.
 In March 2022, Chinese state media reported that the J-20 had performed flight trials with the engine and experienced significantly improved performance.
 It was also reported that newly produced aircraft, and even existing aircraft powered by the AL-31 engine, would be fitted with the WS-15.
 In April 2023, China reported that the WS-15 was ready for mass production.
 On 29 June 2023, a J-20B equipped with dual WS-15 engines was speculated to have made its maiden flight in Chengdu.